 LAB MEDIA: Figure 6 A and B. Video Editor: Emphasize the 1 and 2 in A.

-The apoplastic glutamate concentration changes in response to the mechanical damage were measured as well [1].
+Apoplastic glutamate concentration changes in response to mechanical damage were measured as well [1].
 The glutamate signature exhibited a single peak at approximately 100 seconds after wounding [2].

 LAB MEDIA: Figure 7 A.